masalovd/blog/README.md

 - **View Posts by User**: Users can view all posts created by a specific user.
 - **CRUD Operations**: Basic Create, Read, Update, and Delete operations are implemented for blog posts.

-### Signals
-- **Custom Signals**: The application uses Django signals to perform specific actions automatically when certain events occur (e.g., sending notifications when a new post is created).

 ## Installation

 1. **Clone the Repository**: